Preetpatel166/Basic-file-manager/README.md

-This is Basic file manager program in wich we can perform basic commands such asls,mkdir,cp etc.
+This is Basic file manager program in wich we can perform basic commands such as ls,mkdir,cp etc.